cylc/cylc-doc/src/tutorial/runtime/configuration-consolidation/parameters.rst

          cylc config . -i "[runtime]"

-      Finally we can use this parameterisation to simplify the workflow's graphing.
+      Finally we can use this parameterization to simplify the workflow's graphing.
 Replace the ``get_observations`` lines in the graph with ``get_observations<station>``: